-1.b.3 Consolidation rules
+1.b.3 CONSOLIDATION RULES

-• Elimination of intragroup balances and transactions
+Elimination of intragroup balances and transactions

 Intragroup balances arising from transactions between consolidated enterprises, and the transactions themselves (including income, expenses and dividends), are eliminated.
 Profits and losses arising from intragroup sales of assets are eliminated, except where there is an indication that the asset sold is impaired.
-Unrealised gains and losses included in the value of financial instruments at fair value through equity and available-for-sale assets are maintained in the consolidated financial statements.
+Unrealised gains and losses included in the value of financial instruments at fair value through equity are maintained in the consolidated financial statements.